RakhithJK/jgm-pandoc-wiki/Pandoc-Extras.md

 the opened file as input.
 - [pandoc-live](https://github.com/ocharles/pandoc-live) is a little utility can be used to watch a Pandoc document for changes, and display the rendering in real-time in a web browser.
 - [docker-pandoc](https://github.com/silvio/docker-pandoc) - use pandoc on hosts without haskel installed (via docker).
 Brings a inotify based watch tool for nearly live generation of output documents.
+- [Writage], Markdown plugin for Microsoft Word, is integrated with Pandoc.

 ## Integration with Reference Managers